Falls Prevention in Older Adults

 • Falling once doubles your chances of falling again.

-Falls can be deadly.
-Among older adults, falls are the leading cause of fatal injuries.
 Each year, at least 25,000 older adults die as a result of falls.
-And the rate of fall-related deaths among older adults in the United States has been rising steadily over the past decade.
+And the rate of fall-related deaths among older adults in the U.S. has been rising steadily over the past decade.

 • Muscle weakness or balance problems